 Family Skills Facilitator Service

-The Family Skills Facilitator Service uses a strengths-based, culturally adapted case-management approach to work with families with children who need extra support in the communities of Yurrwi (Milingimbi) and the Gove Peninsula.
+The Family Skills Facilitator Service uses strengths-based, culturally adapted case management and group work to support families who need extra assistance on the Gove Peninsula.

-The ‘We Grow Them Up’ Learning Forum celebrates, showcases and promotes culturally meaningful, locally based activities and regional initiatives.
-The forum is a unique opportunity for early childhood, children’s services and family support staff, community leaders and key stakeholders to share information and learnings, develop networks and explore ways to hear children’s voices and promote child friendly communities.
+This unique Learning Forum celebrates, showcases and promotes culturally meaningful, place based and regional initiatives.
+Early childhood children’s services, family support workers, community leaders and stakeholders share learnings, develop networks and promote child friendly communities.